fazalhameed/EV-Conversion-Research/README.md

 1. Analyze the technical requirements for converting ICE vehicles to EVs.
 2. Evaluate the cost-effectiveness of EV conversions.
 3. Assess the environmental impact of converting ICE vehicles to EVs.
-4. Provide detailed case studies for the Mehran, Bolan, Town Ace, and Baleno.
+4. Provide detailed case studies for the Mehran, Bolan, Town Ace, Baleno, and Land Rover Defender 110 (1990).

 ## Methodology